sagemath/trac_to_gh/Issue 1392.md

 # Issue 1392: factors of factorizations weren't fully sorted -- they were only sorted based on the degree and exponent, but not the actual irreducible factor.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1392

 Original creator: was